MetaMask/metamask-extension/test/manual-scenarios/privacy-settings/check "IPFS gateway" toggle works correctly.md

 And the "IPFS gateway" toggle is set to OFF
-When I attempt to view images of my NFTs (e.g. ERC1155) stored on IPFS Then MetaMask should display a placeholder image instead of the NFT media
+When I attempt to view images of my NFTs (e.g. ERC1155) stored on IPFS Then MetaMask should display a placeholder image instead of the NFT media And I should see a "Show" button
+And clicking "Show" should prompt me to confirm turning ON IPFS resolution

 ```